To review gate, or not to review gate? That is the question.

-While Princeton Orthopaedic Associates added over 3,100 reviews with rater8, only 1% of them were 1-star reviews.
+Princeton Orthopaedic Associates added over 3,100 reviews with rater8, and only 1% of them were 1-star reviews.

-What about those one or two negative reviews that slip through every hundred or so patient reviews?
+What about those couple of negative reviews that slip through every hundred or so patient reviews?

-Well, those reviews aren’t the end of the world, but you should still acknowledge and respond to them to potentially rectify the situation (not just because Google favors those who respond to reviews).
-And it’s also okay to have a few negative reviews that may bring you down to a 4.8 or 4.9 star rating because it adds some legitimacy and looks more believable than a 5.0-star rating.
+Well, those reviews aren’t the end of the world, but you should still acknowledge and respond to them to potentially rectify the situation (not just because Google favors those who respond to reviews.
+And it’s okay to have a few negative reviews that may bring you down to a 4.8- or 4.9-star rating because it adds some legitimacy and looks more believable than a 5.0-star rating.

 You shouldn’t review gate, and there’s no reason to either, because allowing all patient feedback to come through increases review volume without adversely impacting ratings.